 If you’re an international student who is on a student visa in the US, you can legally work in one of the following ways.

 - Off-Campus Employment

 - On-Campus Employment

 1) Off-Campus Employment

-Off-campus employment regulations are very strict in the US.
+The regulations for Off-campus employment are very strict in the US.
 To be eligible for off-campus employment, a student has to complete a full academic year.
 Even then students must have qualifying economic hardship or an emergent circumstance to apply for an off-campus job.